hanatos/vkdt/src/pipe/modules/autoexp/readme.md

 * `vup` the speed of exposure adjustment going brighter
 * `vdown` the speed of exposure adjustments towards darker
-* `timediff` the anticipated time difference between frames, affects the speed of adjustment
+* `timediff` the anticipated time difference between frames (in seconds), affects the speed of adjustment
-* `reset` set to 1 to restart metering from zero instead of running average over time
+* `reset` use independent per-frame metering or smoothed running average over time